Lemon2311/MicroAPIgRESTion/README.md

 - [A more comprehensive example](#a-more-comprehensive-example)

 ## Getting Started
+*Appendix: When in a url there is a string in braces, that is a placeholder.
+So in http://(device-ip)/(fileName.ext), (device-ip) is the actual device ip and (fileName.txt) is the actual name of the file.*<br>
+## Actually getting started
 The library is the MicroAPIgRESTion.py file, so
 ```python
 from MicroAPIgRESTion import *